Dorothy Warenskjold

 Dorothy Lorayne Warenskjold (May 11, 1921 - December 27, 2010) was an American lyric soprano who had an active career in opera, concerts, radio, television, and recitals from the mid-1940s through the early 1970s.
 She made several recordings for Capitol Records; other recordings were later released from restored material.
 She was fully California born, trained, and resident, in an era when the ranks of classical singers were dominated by Europe or New York.
 In addition to critical acclaim for her impeccable operatic performances, she achieved several decades of wide affection from cultured listeners across non-metropolitan North America, for her combination of radiotelevison and touring recitals.
 However, her early success was followed by later forgottenness.
-Former Chicago Symphony President Henry Fogel wrote, "Warenskjold was a fine lyric soprano who deserved a bigger career than she had."
+Long-time Chicago Symphony President Henry Fogel wrote, "Warenskjold was a fine lyric soprano who deserved a bigger career than she had."

-Early years
+Early Years

-Born in San Leandro, California, Dorothy Warenskjold (pronounced "Warrenshowld") was the only child of Mr. and Mrs. William Earl Warenskjold.
+Born in San Leandro, California, Dorothy Warenskjold (pronounced "Warrenshold") was the only child of Mr. and Mrs. William Earl Warenskjold.
 Her paternal grandfather, Axel Warenskjold, had immigrated from Norway--travelling alone at age 15 and leaving behind 19 siblings.
 He became an inventor, industrialist, and arts patron, knighted by Norwegian King Haakon VII.